-Temple Terrace is a city of 25,000 people snugged up to the northeast corner of Tampa.
+Temple Terrace, Florida is a city of 25,000 people snugged up to the northeast corner of Tampa in Hillsborough County.

-It was once a distinct and separate little village that has been engulfed over the years by Tampa and the development surrounding the University of South Florida to its immediate west.
+It was once a distinct and separate little village that has been engulfed over the years by Tampa and the residential and commercial development surrounding the University of South Florida to its immediate west.

 Like many Florida places, however, when you get off the main roads you will find it is still one of the most charming towns in Florida.

 The town was incorporated in 1925 and still has some of the greatest live oak trees of any place in the state.

 The City of Temple Terrace was planned and developed in the 1920s as a Mediterranean Revival golf course community.
 Many of the original homes and buildings from that era are still prominent in the scenery as you drive around town.